 Our Lady’s School Library has it’s very own blog, just click here!

 The library is an inviting and relaxing space for study and reading; and at lunchtimes it is a fun and vibrant space for other activities.
-Many classes and research sessions are held in the library every day and students can access the library at morning break and lunchtime where they come to play games such as Scrabble, Monopoly, cards and puzzles, use the computers, read books, comics, or magazines, and take part in Book Club.
+Many classes and research sessions are held in the library every day and students can access the library at morning break and lunchtime where they come to play games such as Scrabble, Monopoly, cards and puzzles, use the computers, read books, comics, or magazines, listen to an audiobook, and take part in Book Club.
 The librarian is always on hand to help and advise students with regard to research for school projects and also to recommend books.

 Increasing the number of students who read for pleasure and creating good reading habits is the main goal of Our Lady’s School Library.
 The librarian is passionate and enthusiastic about recommending books to students, and always has new book orders on the way which contain recommendations from the students themselves!
-Keeping in line with the rise in popularity of e-readers such as Kindles the library now offers free e-books for any students and staff with an e-reader.

 The Library has 4 PCs and a printer.

-Students can sit on bean bags by the windows if they want to relax and read
+Students can sit on bean bags by the windows if they want to relax and read.

 The fiction is further categorised into Junior and Senior sections, with YA, fantasy, science fiction, horror, and classics all separate to facilitate student’s specific interests.

-Teachers may order class room books through the library and bring their classes to the library for reading and research classes.
+Teachers may order classroom books through the library and bring their classes to the library for reading and research classes.
 The librarian is available to students who need help with book selection and when researching projects.